LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

        """
        Process sending and receiving messages between agents.

-       Broadcasting Agents can broadcast to compatible agents within their range according to the broadcast mapping and if the agent is not view_blocked.
+       BroadcastingAgents can broadcast to compatible agents within their range according to the broadcast mapping and if the agent is not view_blocked.
        """
        def __init__(self, broadcast_mapping=None, **kwargs):